telerik/blazor-docs/components/stockchart/types/area.md

 To create an area chart:

-1. add a `ChartSeries` to the `ChartSeriesItems` collection
+1. add a `StockChartSeries` to the `StockChartSeriesItems` collection
 2. set its `Type` property to `ChartSeriesType.Area`
 3. provide a data collection to its `Data` property
-4. optionally, provide data for the x-axis `Categories`
+4. set the `Field` and `CategoryField` properties to the corresponding fields in the model that carry the values.

 >caption An area chart that shows product revenues